robalb/workstation/readme.md

 features:

-- idempotent script.
-Running it twice won't cause any damage
+- Running the script twice won't cause any damage.
+Configurations and programs are installed only if they are not detected in the system
 - guided github account login
-- sync dotfiles with public repository https://github.com/robalb/dotfiles
+- git repository for dotfiles management, synced with https://github.com/robalb/dotfiles.
+(It uses the technique described [here](https://www.atlassian.com/git/tutorials/dotfiles) )
-- bare minimum tools: tmux, vim, kitty
+- bare minimum tools: tmux, nvim, kitty (with sourcecodepro nerd font)

+extra features (kinda out of scope for this script, can be disabled via the extra flag):

-- programming tools: lvim, python, nodejs (via nvm), docker desktop
+- programming tools: lunarvim, python, nodejs (via nvm), docker desktop
 - hacking tools: pwntools, z3

 # additional manual steps